We finally know enough about how the brain breaks to focus on fixing it, experts say

 That's the premise of the Brain Health accelerator, a collaborative effort launched by the Allen Institute in Seattle, which has become a major player in brain research.

-The initiative includes plans to develop new genetic therapies — a term that includes gene editing as well as traditional gene therapy — for diseases including Alzheimer's, Parkinson's, ALS, and Huntington's.
+The $400 million initiative includes plans to develop new genetic therapies — a term that includes gene editing as well as traditional gene therapy — for diseases including Alzheimer's, Parkinson's, ALS, Lewy body dementia and Huntington's.

 "The latest genetic treatments allow scientists to control the activity of particular genes," says Ed Lein, who directs the institute's brain health programs.
 "That opens up the possibility for very specific precision therapies for brain disorders."

-The accelerator is an outgrowth of the BRAIN Initiative, an ambitious research program unveiled by President Obama in 2013.
-The goal of this public-private partnership was to create tools that would allow scientists to see the brain's inner workings, and, eventually, to develop treatments.
+The accelerator is an outgrowth of the BRAIN Initiative, an ambitious research program unveiled by President Barack Obama in 2013.
+The goal of this public-private partnership was to create tools that would allow scientists to see the brain's inner workings and, eventually, to develop treatments.

 But the effort has progressed far faster than many scientists expected.